 The university's refund policy is published in each of the university bulletins: the undergraduate bulletin, the graduate bulletin, and the law bulletin.
 Specific deadline dates are customarily published in each semester's academic calendar available on the web site.
 A quick link to the current semester's refund schedule can be found here.

-A student who withdraws from a course before the end of the term may be entitled to a refund of a percentage of the tuition charged for that course.
 The university’s general policy on refunds is described below.
 Federal statute requires an alternate calculation for recipients of federal Title IV financial assistance.
 This alternate refund calculation is described in the Refund Policy section of the university bulletin and is initiated by the Scholarships and Financial Aid office.
 Please note that this alternate calculation may affect the amount of money you owe or is owed to you by the university.

 Tuition refunds are made for the normal fall and spring semesters on the following basis: